OEN & OTBC Startup 411: How to Start Your Startup, 2-Part Online Series

 The first workshop will focus on concrete steps to take to start a company, including practical advice on how to assess your startup idea and identify early-stage funding.
 The presenter is Steve Morris, Executive Director of startup incubator OTBC, and manager of the Westside Startup Fund.

 How do you set up and legally protect a business?
 This workshop will follow up on the prior session and focus on setting up a legal entity for your business, establishing founders’ ownership and protecting the company’s intellectual property rights.
-The presenter is Ann McQuesten, corporate attorney at Perkins Coie LLP.
+The presenter is Neal Nathanson, partner at Perkins Coie LLP.

 Cost: FREE, registration required